The Companies Act 2006

 a.No member, nor his delegate, shall cause any communication in whatever form to be exhibited on Club notice boards or premises without permission.

-The Directors may, at their discretion, rule that if any fees payable to the Club by any Member or former Member shall be three months or so in arrears and a vessel the property of a Member or former Member remains upon the Club premises, the Club may:
+The Board of Directors (the "Directors") may, at their discretion, rule that if any fees payable to the Club by any Member or former Member shall be three months or so in arrears and a vessel/cradle/trailer/associated equipment the property of a Member or former Member ("the equipment") remains upon the Club premises, that the Club may:

 a.No member or their guests or any other visitor to the Club shall speak on a mobile telephone in the Bar or Restaurant area.
 Members wishing to answer an incoming call shall do so in the Club foyer, or other external area.